 We offer a quarterly workshop that addresses each stage of the application process.
 Workshops take place in 114 South Hall, and no RSVP is required.

-Meet with pre-law advisor and UC Davis L3 law student Caitlin Hoffman to discuss your law school plans and/or discuss what to include in your personal statement.
-Whether you have just started exploring your options, or are currently applying to programs, we welcome your questions.
+Whether you have just started exploring your options, or are currently applying to law school, we welcome your questions.
 Appointments are 30 minutes and are made online below or by visiting or calling 117 South Hall, 530-752-4475.

 Have a quick question or two about applying to law school?
-We offer drop-in hours from 9-11am on Tuesdays and Fridays.
+We offer drop-in advising hours from 9-11 on Tuesdays and Fridays with the pre-grad/law advising coordinator.
 Sign in at South Hall 117.
 Consultations are limited to 15 minutes; for personal statement review or longer questions, please make an appointment.

 - What is law school?